McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   This change will only affect your installation if you've not set the `themeVariant` parameter in your `config.toml`.
 [If you still want to use the Learn color variant]({{%relref "basics/customization/#learn-variant" %}}), you have to explicitly set `themeVariant="learn"` in your `config.toml`.

-  Note, that this will also affect your site if viewed with Internet Explorer 11 and can not be reconfigured as it does not support CSS variables.
+  Note, that this will also affect your site if viewed with Internet Explorer 11 but in this case it can not be reconfigured as Internet Explorer does not support CSS variables.

 - **Change**: Due to a bug, that we couldn't fix in a general manner for color variants, we decided to remove `--MENU-SEARCH-BOX-ICONS-color`.